“When I get up in the morning, I examine my mood and dress accordingly”- Anonymous Clothes Horse

 Some people manage it by only wearing black.
 Others have designed a kind of multi-purpose Uniform and have several copies of each critical piece.
 Still others think in terms of Concept Dressing.
-And then there are those blessed souls who don’t give “dressing” a minute’s thought, but think clean and relatively wrinkle free is a good idea.
+There are, of course, those blessed souls who don’t give “dressing” a minute’s thought but think clean (or at least odorless) and relatively wrinkle free is a good idea.

 - Lint brush